GLOBAL MARKETS-Shares, dollar drop on Fed tapering uncertainty

 The uncertainty over the Fed weighed on European shares too, as did the guidance from the Bank of England.
 Europe’s broad FTSE Eurofirst 300 index ended down 0.3 percent and the MSCI world equity index fell 0.6 percent.

-The dollar was down 1.4 percent against the yen at 96.42 yen .
-Businesses in Japan close for a couple of weeks around mid-August for the Obon holidays and markets participants expect yen demand from Japanese investors to rise ahead of big capital inflows around the same time from interest payments on the country’s massive U.S. Treasuries holdings.
+The dollar was down 1.3 percent against the yen at 96.43 yen .
+Businesses in Japan shut for a couple of weeks around mid-August for the Obon holidays and markets participants expect yen demand from Japanese investors to rise ahead of big capital inflows around the same time from interest payments on the country’s massive U.S. Treasury holdings.

 “Dollar sentiment hasn’t been the same since last week’s tepid U.S. jobs report, which suggested the Fed would move more patiently to slow a stimulus program that has long been a thorn in the dollar’s side,” said Joe Manimbo, senior market analyst at Western Union Business Solutions.